blockchain/lib-exchange-client/rust/docs/PaymentsApi.md

 > crate::models::WithdrawalInfo create_withdrawal(create_withdrawal_request)
 Request a withdrawal

+Call `GET /whitelist` first to retrieve the ID of the beneficiary.
+To add a beneficiary to the whitelist, please visit the profile page in the Exchange.
 This call only works if 2FA is enabled on the account.

 ### Parameters